An emboldened US and a weakened Iran will hold nuclear talks. Is there space for a deal?

 “Iran has to give up its program in a way that the entire world can see,” Waltz said, adding that Tehran must agree to “walk away completely” from its pursuit of nuclear weapons.

-Waltz added that this time, the deal will not be “some kind of tit for tat that we had under the Obama administration, or Biden.”
+Waltz added that this time, the deal won’t be “some kind of tit for tat that we had under the Obama administration, or Biden.”

 Asked whether the deal would be similar to the 2015 agreement, Trump on Monday told reporters that “it’ll be different, and maybe a lot stronger.”